 IR Training Platform

-RAD-AID IR is in the process of developing a Global IR curriculum for clinical care and syllabus of procedures for the development of overseas programs.
+RAD-AID IR has implemented a Global IR curriculum for clinical care and syllabus of procedures for the development of overseas programs.
 These training programs will include regular webinars, hand-on workshops and international didactics.
-The RAD-AID IR Program collaborates with colleagues in Ethiopia, Ghana, Guyana, Kenya, Nigeria, and Vietnam.
+The RAD-AID IR Program collaborates with colleagues in Ghana, Guyana, Kenya, Nigeria, and Vietnam.